wallarm/product-documentation/docs/user-guides/settings/integrations/telegram.md

 # Telegram Reports and Notifications

-You can set up Wallarm to send notifications to Telegram

-Notifications can be set up on the following events:
+You can set up Wallarm to send notifications to Telegram for the following events:

 --8<-- "../include/integrations/events-for-integrations.md"